Hello! (Sign in or sign up)

 accountability.

-information which might lead to the identification of the families of
+which might lead to the identification of the families of those registered

-those registered as at risk might result in a deterrent effect to
+as at risk might result in a deterrent effect to participation in, and

-that it is not in the public interest for the any of the further
+it is not in the public interest for the any of the further information to

 If you have any queries about this letter, please contact me.
 Please

-should make a complaint to the Department by writing to me within two
+make a complaint to the Department by writing to me within two calendar

-calendar months of the date of this letter.
-Your complaint will be
+months of the date of this letter.
+Your complaint will be considered by

-considered by an independent review panel, who were not involved in the
+an independent review panel, who were not involved in the original

 If you are not content with the outcome of your complaint to the